codeinthehole/til/README.md

 # TIL...

-Simple static site of TIL posts.

-## Design

-The point of this project is to make it super easy to create TIL posts that get published to a public site.
+A Hugo-built static site of TIL posts, designed to make it as easy as possible to publish a new post.

 ### Scripts

-To that end, this repo provides two Bash scripts for writing a TIL post and creating images to include.
+This repo provides two Bash scripts for writing a TIL post and creating images to include.

 ### Publication